reviewdog/reviewdog/proto/rdp/README.md

 should be especially useful to build special format like custom html to generate report pages independing on diagnostic tools nor their implementation languages.
-However, many diagnostic tools and users should not always want to depends on the CLI, so providing libraries for their implementation languages should be useful to format results natively by each diagnostic tool.
+However, many diagnostic tools and users should not always want to depend on the CLI, so providing libraries for their implementation languages should be useful to format results natively by each diagnostic tool.

 ## Open Questions